mmende/homebridge-samsungtv-control2/README.md

 # Pairing

 Younger TV's (2014+) might require being paired before the plugin is able to remote control them.
 The plugin comes with a command line utility that among other things can run the pairing procecure and give you a token you then add to the configuration.
 If pairing is required and you didn't add the token to your configuration yet, have a look at the homebridge logs to see the possible commands to pair your tv.
-The two possible commands look like this
+The pairing commands look like this

-- `npx homebridge-samsungtv-control pair1 <ip> <mac>` e.g. `npx homebridge-samsungtv-control pair1 123.123.123.123 21:2F:B7:1F:DF:F0`
+- `npx homebridge-samsungtv-control pair1 <ip> <mac>`
+  e.g. `npx homebridge-samsungtv-control pair1 123.123.123.123 21:2F:B7:1F:DF:F0`
-- `npx homebridge-samsungtv-control pair2 <ip> <mac>` e.g. `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0`
+- `npx homebridge-samsungtv-control pair2 <ip> <mac>`
+  e.g. `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0`

 For pair2 you can also try port 8001 like `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0 --port 8001`.
 You can also test if your TV supports the legacy protocol without pairing like this:

-- `npx homebridge-samsungtv-control legacy <ip> <mac>` e.g. `npx homebridge-samsungtv-control legacy 123.123.123.123 21:2F:B7:1F:DF:F0`
+- `npx homebridge-samsungtv-control legacy <ip> <mac>`
+  e.g. `npx homebridge-samsungtv-control legacy 123.123.123.123 21:2F:B7:1F:DF:F0`

 When the script finished pairing it tries to send the mute key to your tv for you to be able to check if it worked.
-If you didn't observe mute being toggled on your TV you might try the other methods.
+If you didn't observe mute being toggled on your TV you might try the other commands.

 ```json
 {